AmadeusITGroup/privatetestsetgenerationforLLMeval/README.md

-📄 Example Output
+Example Output

-Question	Answer
+Question
-What are the primary goals of digital transformation?
+1.What are the primary goals of digital transformation?

+2.How can data privacy be ensured when migrating to the cloud?
+Answers
-To leverage technology to optimize business processes, enhance customer experiences, and create new revenue streams.
+1.To leverage technology to optimize business processes, enhance customer experiences, and create new revenue streams.

-How can data privacy be ensured when migrating to the cloud?
-Through encryption, compliance audits, access control, and anonymization of sensitive data.
+2.Through encryption, compliance audits, access control, and anonymization of sensitive data.